About the software

 gprMax was originally developed in 1996 by Antonis Giannopoulos when numerical modelling using the FDTD method and, in general, the numerical modelling of Ground Penetrating Radar (GPR) were in their infancy.
 It was written in C and continually improved and extended until 2015.
 This original (v.2) release of gprMax consisted of two simulators: gprMax2D - which solved the transverse-magnetic mode with respect to \(z\) (\(TM_z\)) in 2D; and gprMax3D - which solved the full FDTD algorithm in 3D.
 It was supported by the Building Research Establishment.

-The previous version (v.2) of gprMax is no longer maintained or supported but can still be downloaded.
+The previous version (v.2) of gprMax is no longer maintained or supported.